 In hindsight, I wonder how much money I’ve spent on “stuff.”
 I don’t think I really want to know; it would probably make me ill.
 Back then I was vulnerable, in a hurry, drawn into the eddy of great deals.
 The companies we were building and bands I was managing kept me running.
 At the same time I was committed to take care of my family, our home, and even the dog.
 My only goal was to stay afloat, just keep from sinking.
 I was the perfect mark for advertisers.

 I don’t say this to excuse my bad habits; what I did wasn’t brilliant financial planning.
-But I fell, almost non-thinking, into easy spending…until it occurred to me that retailers were winning the game.
+But I fell, almost without thinking, into easy spending, until it occurred to me that retailers were winning the game.
 Yet, even more important than retailers beating me, was that my actions acted as my daughter’s spending instruction and money was flying out of my hands to things that really didn’t matter.

 It is easy to believe that a quick, mindless purchase is okay, and occasionally it is.
-But if you want to teach your children good spending habits, and also have enough money for that great family scheme you know will be more meaningful long-term than the trinket on the endcap, then do this:
+But if you want to teach your children good spending habits, and also have enough money for that great family scheme you know will be more meaningful long-term than the trinket on the endcap, then do these 5 tips:

 1. Decide.
 Determine, while nowhere near any retail establishment, that this cycle will be broken.